 This is a hybrid of the Always Cache All Frames and Cache Cooked Frames choices.
 When a particular frame’s data is requested, this LOP cooks and caches all frames from the start of the range up to the requested frame.

-In this mode, only a small set of frames is ever in the cache.
-This reduces memory usage considerably when scrubbing through the timeline, however it must recook the specified range of time samples every time a frame of data is requested from this node.
+In this mode, only the current frame is ever in the cache.
+This reduces memory usage considerably when scrubbing through the timeline, however it must recook the time samples every time a frame of data is requested from this node.

 In this mode, the Cache node is always time dependent, even after playing back an entire simulation.